 The mathematics curriculum at Taft prepares graduates to perform raw, logical, structured thinking.
-Through the study of algebra, geometry, precalculus, calculus, and statistics, students develop critical thinking skills and are able to apply the skills they have mastered to solve problems.
-The graduation requirement is to complete a mathematics sequence through Algebra II, although the majority of students continue on to higher levels of math.
-Students are encouraged to take a statistics course, either Statistics or AP Statistics.
-In addition, we offer introductory and AP courses in Computer Science.
-All honors and Advanced Placement courses require permission of the department.
+Through the study of algebra, geometry, precalculus, and calculus, students develop critical thinking skills and are able to apply the skills they have mastered to solve problems.
+The graduation requirement is to complete a mathematics sequence through Algebra II, although virtually every student continues on to higher levels of math.
+Students are encouraged to branch into other areas such as statistics and computer science.
+All honors courses require permission of the department.

 - i) Graduates will develop problem solving skills, become adept at critical thinking, and develop a clear, logical, analytical style of thinking.

 - ii) Graduates will learn that math skills—logic, organization, clarity, communication, etc.—can be applied in other subject areas and to everyday life.

 - iii) Graduates will appreciate the inherent beauty, flow, and logic of math.

 - iv) Graduates are prepared for college level math.

 - v) Graduates use technology to increase understanding and proficiency in mathematics.

 Taft students build robots, compete in international mathematics competitions, and create 3-D worlds using the latest technology.